AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-03-Modulating-Shapes-and-Creating-Patterns-in-P5JS-with-Sines-and-Cosines.md

 <h2>Continuously evolving your sketches</h2>
 <p>My very first post on this website explains how to create a arbitrarily sized grid of shapes, which I think teaches a very important concept, which is 'instancing'.
 Thinking in an object oriented manner can go a long way when creating sketches, and can lead to having code that follows a modular structure.</p>

-<p>Once you code up a working sketch with such a structure, cimply changing one parameter can lead to an entirely different behaviour.
+<p>Once you code up a working sketch with such a structure, simply changing one parameter can lead to an entirely different behaviour.
 At that point you're not really 'coding' your sketch anymore, but you're 'playing' with it.</p>

 <h2>Sketch from Scratch</h2>
 <p>In this blog post I'd like to explain what's going on in this Sketch specifically:</p>